 Buprenorphine, buprenorphine/naloxone and naltrexone are treatment options for opioid dependent patients who are unable or unwilling to receive clinic-based methadone treatment.
+Naloxone alone is used for the treatment of opioid overdose.
 Buprenorphine is available as a sublingual tablet, and buprenorphine/naloxone is available as sublingual tablet and film.
 Naltrexone is available as a tablet or extended-release suspension for injection.
-Buprenorphine and buprenorphine/naloxone sublingual tablets and naltrexone tablets are currently available generically.1-7 Physicians prescribing buprenorphine for opioid dependency in an office-based treatment setting are required to complete a training program as outlined in the Drug Addiction Treatment Act of 2000.14 Results of clinical trials vary, but generally buprenorphine and buprenorphine/naloxone are considered equally effective and significantly improve outcomes compared to placebo when used for opioid withdrawal.^{16-26,37-44} A meta-analysis evaluated naltrexone compared to non-therapy, and found no significant difference in outcomes.
-However, when considering only studies in which patient's adherence were strictly enforced, there was a statistically significant difference in retention and abstinence with RR of 2.93 (95% Cl, 1.66 to 5.18).54 The percentage of subjects achieving each observed percentage of opioid-free weeks was greater in the naltrexone extended release group compared to the placebo group.55
+Naloxone alone is available as a solution in vials or prefilled syringes and also in an auto-injector device.
+Buprenorphine/naloxone sublingual tablets naltrexone tablets, and naloxone vials and syringes are currently available generically.1-9 Physicians prescribing buprenorphine for opioid dependency in an office-based treatment setting are required to complete a training program as outlined in the Drug Addiction Treatment Act of 2000.
+Evzio® (naloxone injection) is designed to be administered by laypersons in the presence of a patient with an apparent opioid overdose.
+Two injections are provided in each package of Evzio® (naloxone injection), should the patient require a second injection before emergency medical services arrive.

+Results of clinical trials vary, but generally buprenorphine and buprenorphine/naloxone are considered equally effective and significantly improve outcomes compared to placebo when used for opioid withdrawal.20-30,341-48 A meta-analysis evaluated naltrexone compared to non-therapy, and found no significant difference in outcomes.
+However, when considering only studies in which patient's adherence were strictly enforced, there was a statistically significant difference in retention and abstinence with RR of 2.93 (95% CI, 1.66 to 5.18).
+The percentage of subjects achieving each observed percentage of opioid-free weeks was greater in the naltrexone extended release group compared to the placebo group.